antimatter96/blog/content/posts/the-practice-of-programming-2.md

 summary: "Summary of The Practice Of Programming.
 Part 2 : Algorithms & Data Structures"
 truncated: true
 backtotop:  true
+description: "Summary of The Practice Of Programming.
+Part 2 : Algorithms & Data Structures"
+weight: 1
+aliases: []
+categories: ["pop"]
 ---
 ---